ejsheard/TestRMarkdown/README.md

 # TestRMarkdown
-A "Hello World" test drive R Markdown
+A "Hello World" test drive of R Markdown

 Using chapter 18 of https://happygitwithr.com/rmd-test-drive.html